STFlow: Data-Coupled Flow Matching for Geometric Trajectory Simulation: Experiments

-\textbf{Implementation} We process the particles as fully connected dynamic graphs, where each particle at each timestep is represented with a node.
-In case of STFlow, the node features consist of position, velocity and velocity magnitude, as well as acceleration and acceleration magnitude; the edge features contain Euclidean distance, relative position and relative velocity.
+\textbf{Implementation} The particles are represented as fully connected dynamic graphs $\mathcal{G}$, where each particle at each timestep has a node.
+Edges only exist between nodes in the same timestep.
+Node features consist of position, velocity and velocity magnitude, as well as acceleration and acceleration magnitude; the edge features contain Euclidean distance, relative position and relative velocity.
 In the Spring setting, a value of $0$ or $1$ is added as edge feature indicating a spring and in the Charged setting the charge is added as node feature, which are also used in the baselines.
-We predict a vector field on the velocities, use 3 layers of STFlow with a hidden dimension of $64$, use $50$ number of function evaluations during inference and use data augmentation during training by random rotation along the three axes.
+We predict a vector field of velocities instead of positions, use 3 layers of STFlow with a hidden dimension of $64$, use only $5$ number of function evaluations during inference and use data augmentation during training by random rotations.

-\textbf{Results} The results are shown in Table \hyperref[table1]{1} and a visualization of Gravity and Charged simulations can be seen in Figure \ref{fig:nbody-inference}.
+\textbf{Results} The results are shown in Table \hyperref[table1]{2} and a visualization of the gravity dataset can be seen in Figure \ref{fig:nbody-inference}.
 STFlow produces lower errors compared to all other models, where the biggest difference can be seen in the FDE metric.
-The performance increase compared to the previous best evaluated model, GeoTDM, is on average $54.6\%$ for ADE and $62.8\%$ for FDE.
-The trajectory-based approaches, which predict a longer time frame at once instead of using an autoregressive approach, produce better results, likely due to avoiding error accumulation during rollout.
+The performance increase compared to the previous best evaluated model is on average $48.1\%$ for ADE and $56.9\%$ for FDE, while using $2 \times$ less NFEs than the previously best performing model LaM-SLidE \cite{sestak2025lamslidelatentspacemodeling} and $200 \times$ less than GeoTDM \cite{han2024geometric}.
+Using a Transformer as Temporal layer significantly improves results in the Gravity setting, but errors are higher in the Springs case.